turtlemonvh/django-windows-test/README.md

         STATIC_ROOT = 'media/static/'
         STATIC_URL = '/media/static/'

-1. Run `python manage.py collectstatic` at the command line to collect static and media files into the target directories.
+1. `cd` to `c:\inetpub\djangoapp\django-windows-test\windowstest` and run `python manage.py collectstatic` at the command line to collect static and media files into the target directories.

 1. Add a Virtual Directory to the _DjangoApp_ web site in IIS Manager